shikhu51197/MaterailUi-Dashboard/README.md

 - Calculates and displays the revenue growth percentage.
 - Utilizes the Chart.js library for creating interactive charts.
 - Responsive design with adjustable options.
+- used backend to sort data and make api for downsampling data.

 # Usage

-     Ensure that the axios and react-chartjs-2 libraries are installed:- Customize the API endpoint in the axios request inside the useEffect to match your data source.
+     Ensure that the Axios and react-chartjs-2 libraries are installed:- Customize the API endpoint in the Axios request inside the useEffect to match your data source.
     Adjust the chart data, styling, and options based on your specific requirements.
 ---